Ordered before 4:00 PM = delivered the next business day

 Binders

-Binders ensure that the ingredients in a supplement can stay together and that it does not fall apart.
-It therefore has several advantages:
+Binders help keep the ingredients in a supplement together and prevent them from separating.
+They therefore offer several advantages:

-- It supports the stability of the ingredients, making them less susceptible to moisture, light and heat.
+• It supports the stability of the ingredients so that moisture, light and heat have less influence on them.

 Capsules and coatings

-The active ingredients of a supplement need a shell or coat that protects these ingredients.
-A capsule can be made of gelatin (of animal origin) or hydroxypropylmethylcellulose, abbreviated as HPMC (of vegetable origin).
+The active ingredients in a supplement require a protective coating or shell.
+A capsule can be made of gelatin (of animal origin) or hydroxypropyl methylcellulose, abbreviated as HPMC (of plant origin).

 A coating on capsules or tablets protects the supplement from moisture and temperature, masks an unpleasant taste of active ingredients, makes a supplement easier to swallow and makes it look attractive.

-Examples of coatings: (fish) gelatin, vegetable cellulose (HPMC), beeswax and carnauba wax (glazing agents).
+Examples of coatings: (fish) gelatin, vegetable cellulose (HPMC), pullulan (vegetable), beeswax and carnauba wax (glazing agents).

 Preservatives

-Preservatives are added to extend the shelf life of a product by inhibiting the growth of bacteria, yeasts and molds.
+Preservatives are added to extend a product's shelf life by inhibiting the growth of bacteria, yeasts, and molds.
 There are natural and artificial sources of preservatives.

 Colorants and flavorings

-Colorants and flavorings are added to make a supplement attractive.
-For example, colorants are used to improve the appearance and flavorings to optimize the taste.
-Flavorings are mainly found in lozenges and chewable tablets, and in supplements in liquid form.
+Colorants and flavorings are added to make a supplement appealing.
+Colorants are used to enhance the appearance, and flavorings to optimize the taste.
+Flavorings are primarily found in lozenges and chewable tablets, and in liquid supplements.

 Stabilizers